 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Islamic mummy research.
-French geneticist Eliane Beraud-Colomb, with a screenshot of a Fatimid mummy excavated at the Al-Fustat archaeological site in Cairo, Egypt.
+Researchers using a bone saw to obtain a sample from the femur (thigh bone) of a mummy excavated at the Al-Fustat archaeological site in Cairo, Egypt.
 Al-Fustat was the first capital of Egypt under Arab rule.
-The site contains human remains dating from the time of the Fatimid dynasty, a caliphate of Shi'ite Muslims which was founded in 909 and ruled over a North African empire until 1171.
-Beraud-Colomb is studying the genetics of the Fatimid mummies.
+The site contains human remains dating from the time of the Fatimid dynasty, a caliphate of Shi'ite Muslims, which was founded in 909 and ruled over a North African empire until 1171.
+The human remains from this site are well-preserved, many having mummified naturally.